MichaIng/DietPi-Docs/docs/software/advanced_networking.md

 === "Monitoring"

-    The simplest way to monitor the Tor relay is to use the DietPi-CloudShell scene.
+    The simplest way to monitor the Tor relay is to use the DietPi-CloudShell scene, for this run `dietpi-cloudshell` from command line and select the "Tor Relay" scene.
+It uses the Tor monitor [nyx](https://nyx.torproject.org/) which can be called in standalone mode by executing `nix` from command line.

 === "Keeping up-to-date"